-The Dangers Of Thinspiration
+The Dangers of Thinspiration Content Online

 In the darkest corner of the internet lurks a trend called "thinspiration," a pro-anorexia and pro-bulimia movement designed to inspire, as suggested by the name of the movement, young adults to develop an eating disorder and become dangerously thin.